darioblanco/capablanca/README.md

 After all the data he needs have been provided, Capablanca will draw all possible combinations.

-## Testing
+## Development

-For testing, you have to install the development dependencies:
+For developing, you have to install the development dependencies:

 > pip install -r dev-requirements.txt

+### Test

 Tests are using `pytest` framework, for running all of them, just execute

 > py.test

 You can find more information about how to run `pytest` [here](https://pytest.org/latest/usage.html)

+### Code Analysis

+Code Analysis is performed via `pylint`.
+In order to rate the code, simply run

+> pylint capablanca